 This course looks at 2000 years of the expansion of Christianity around the world.
-An in-depth look will be taken at the last four hundred years, beginning with groups like the Moravians in the 1600s and then contributions of people like William Carey, Hudson Taylor, Cameron Townsend, Donald McGavran and Ralph Winter.
+It will include an in-depth look at the last four hundred years, beginning with groups like the Moravians in the 1600s and then contributions of people like William Carey, Hudson Taylor, Cameron Townsend, Donald McGavran and Ralph Winter.

 I like Ralph Winter's easy-to-remember, over-simplified 400-year eras of missions history.
 Here's how he breaks down the history of world evangelism over the last 2000 years: